Given recent economic problems, what are the possible solutions?

-- Long term structural deficits
+- Long-term structural deficits

 - Lack of Confidence in finance and consumer sector.

 1. Number One priority to Target Economic growth and reduce unemployment.
 At the very least, economic growth needs to be close to long run trend rate 2.5%; it actually needs to be higher to catch up with lost spare capacity.
 Strong growth will help boost tax revenues and reduce unemployment.
-It is only in this climate you can successfully reduce deficit.
+It is only in this climate you can successfully reduce the deficit.

-There is supply side unemployment, especially in Europe, which has seen prolonged structural unemployment in past two decades.
+There is supply-side unemployment, especially in Europe, which has seen prolonged structural unemployment in past two decades.
 But, the fundamental cause is lack of aggregate demand. (see: The Unemployment Problem)

 The UK and US should make a point of not cutting spending in this current economic climate.
 Governments should be bold and say the best way to reduce Debt / GDP ratios – is to increase GDP and this is what we are going to do.

 Governments have to stop focusing on the negative and the necessity for austerity and hard times.
 If they want to turn around consumer and business confidence, they should convince the country their aim is to boost growth and reduce unemployment. – This is the thing that will really encourage stock markets and bond markets.

 UK National debt – grew significantly during First and Second World War – long period of economic growth enabled the economy to pay off debt.